33%

 Part One

-To process or not to process, that is the question (we address as the story continues below).
+TRUST THE PROCESS - To process or not to process, that is the question (we address in the story below).

 Featured Hot Takes